ADELOS | ancient technologies • traditional techniques • modern infrastructure in the farmhouse of Markos

 Situated across the touristically overexploited Mykonos in Cyclades, the island of Delos is one of the most important archaeological sites in Greece and a UNESCO World Heritage Site.
 In the 3,43 km2 are the remains of a significant religious and commercial centre of the Mediterranean Sea, a cosmopolitan and multicultural port-city that once hosted more than twenty thousand inhabitants.
 The modern history of the island is marked by the beginning of archaeological excavations coordinated by the French School of Athens in 1873.
 These excavations revealed traces of a complex ancient urban landscape: sanctuaries of different deities and religions, stoas and markets, artisanal workshops, and a variety of residential building types, supported by an elaborate system for water infrastructure.

-The same landscape preserves traces of a rural vernacular culture of the following centuries, including constructions by Mykonian farmers who rented plots of land (gr: παρτίδες, [partides]) for cultivation and animal grazing on Delos and the neighboring island of Rineia.
-The house of Markos is a typical example of a vernacular farmhouse, inhabited by a family whose members cultivated the surrounding land.
+The same landscape preserves traces of a rural vernacular culture of the earlier centuries, including constructions by Mykonian farmers who rented plots of land (gr: παρτίδες, [partides]) for cultivation and animal grazing on Delos and the neighboring island of Rineia.
+The house of Markos’ family is a typical example of a vernacular farmhouse, inhabited by a family whose members cultivated the surrounding land.
 Such farmhouses, which consist of several small structures, are particularly widespread in neighboring Mykonos and Rineia and are referred to in the local dialect as “choriá [χωριά]”, i.e. “villages”.

 The workshop: 20-26 October 2024